 Other attractions nearby include the London Dungeon, SEA LIFE London Aquarium and the Florence Nightingale Museum, all located within a five-minute walk and just across Westminster Bridge are all the Westminster attractions including the Churchill War Rooms, Jewel Tower, Westminster Abbey and the Palace of Westminster (Houses of Parliament).

-A ride on the London Eye takes 30 minutes, but allow up to 1½ hours to include queuing during busy periods.
+A ride on the London Eye takes 30 minutes, but you should allow up to 1½ hours including queuing during busy periods.